Atharva-Kahu/Atharva-Kahu/README.md

 ### 🔹 Loan Approval Prediction (Deep Learning)
 Built a neural network using **TensorFlow**, achieving 92% accuracy for loan approval classification.
 Applied feature engineering, normalization, and early stopping.

 ---

+## 🎓 Education
+- **University of Texas at Dallas**
+  Master of Science in Information Technology and Management
+  *Aug 2023 – May 2025 | GPA: 3.93*

+- **Nagpur University**
+  Bachelor of Engineering in Electronics and Communication
+  *Aug 2017 – May 2021*

+---